 Steroids in shock generally are asked about in Question 10 from the second paper of 2000.
 Evidence for steroids in sepsis and ARDS is explored in Question 22 from the first paper of 2008.
-Steroids in sepsis specifically are discussed in Question 16 from the first paper of 2013.
+Steroids in sepsis specifically are discussed in Question 25 from the second paper of 2019 and Question 16 from the first paper of 2013.
 Obviously, this is a fairly important issue, and because the controversy still rages, one might expect it to come up in future papers.
 Of specific concern are the written papers of late 2018 and early 2019, as this would be peak season to ask about the recent ADRENAL and APROCCHSS trials.

 The "brief summary" below has become distended by severe bloat.
 A better, more concise review is available from LITFL (Corticosteroids in Refractory Shock and Steroids and Septic Shock Literature Summaries from the CCC).
 In point form, the key issues are as follows:

 - Reversal of inflammatory overactivity

 - "Reprogramming" of the immune response (less destructive)

 - Improved response to catecholamines

 - Improved retention of resuscitation fluid

 - Repair (or at least protection) of the endothelial glycocalyx

 Classic studies and guidelines to quote: